 4-H Youth Development Program

-4-H Youth Development Program (4-H) is the largest out of school youth organization in the U.S. with over 7 million youth members, ages 5 to 19, in approximately 90,000 clubs.
-There is an outreach agent in every county in the country and each land grant university has a 4-H office that works on curriculum, coordination, and evaluation.
+The 4-H Youth Development Program (4-H) is the largest out-of-school youth organization in the U.S., with over 7 million youth members ages 5 to 19.
+4-H is present in every county or parish in the United States.
+Each unit is served by an Extension educator, called an Extension agent.
+As part of the mission, each land-grant university across the United States provides leadership for the 4-H program through its cooperative Extension program.
+The 4-H department provides leadership for 4-H youth development programming, strategic direction, policy, budget, and program evaluation.
 The goal of 4-H is to develop citizenship, leadership, and life skills of youth primarily through experiential-inquiry based learning programs.
 While primarily thought of as agriculturally focused, 4-H includes citizenship, healthy living, science, engineering, and technology programs.